All posts

 Salesforce Outlook integration is software that connects Microsoft Outlook with Salesforce CRM, allowing sales reps to log emails, sync calendar events, access Salesforce records, and execute workflows directly from their Outlook inbox.
 This eliminates the need to switch between applications, improving data quality and productivity.

-If your sales team uses Salesforce and Outlook, getting these two systems to work together isn't optional — it's essential.
+If your sales team uses Salesforce and Outlook, getting these two systems to work together isn't optional.
+It's essential.
 Sales reps live in their email, and if logging activity requires leaving Outlook, opening Salesforce, searching for the right contact, and manually entering details... they simply won't do it consistently.

 The good news?
 In 2026, you have more Salesforce Outlook integration options than ever before.
 The bad news?
 Choosing the right one is more confusing than ever, especially with the legacy Salesforce for Outlook retiring in December 2027.